firecat53/dockerfiles/btsync/README.rst

 We'll assume that the data directories to by sync'd will all live under one directory that can be mounted via ``-v <host_dir>:/data``.
 The config/logging directory will live in a data-only volume.

-Note: UPnP doesn't work...NAP-PMP must be enabled on the router.
+Note: UPnP doesn't work...NAP-PMP must be enabled on the router, or forward the ports manually.

 Build
 -----